ewpratten/HowToComputer/README.md

 	end
 end
 ```
 The `TIC()` function runs once every 60 seconds.
-First, it clears the screen.
-Then, tests if any buttons are being pressed.
+First, it clears the screen and then it tests if any buttons are being pressed.
 If a button is pressed, the *state* changes.
 Next, it checks the state and draws the matching data.

 ## Conclusion
 What have I learned?
 The answer is *a lot*.
 Going in to this project, I did not expect to learn as much as I did.
-I even learned things that I thought I already knew.
-Like, how to properly make use of `for` loops to make small, efficient code that is very functional.
+I even learned things that I thought I already knew, for example, how to properly make use of `for` loops to make small, efficient code that is very functional.
+I have also learned about the importance of commenting code, as I got lost while trying to figure out how my compression algorithm worked after two weeks of working on other parts of this project.

 ## References
 Easy x86-64.
 (2017).
 Ian.seyler.me.
 Retrieved 4 December 2017, from http://ian.seyler.me/easy_x86-64/